Scientific Activity

 He also established the Makerere Centre of Excellence for Maternal, Newborn and Child Health as a platform to support young researchers with diverse skills to lead maternal health research, design innovations, and engage in policy development.
 The current live site already points to this centre as a key platform for capacity building.

-Knowledge Exchange and Scientific Communication
+Knowledge Exchange and Global Engagement

 Prof. Waiswa’s scientific activity reflects more than a record of research projects.
 It shows an ongoing commitment to producing evidence, strengthening the standards of scientific work, supporting emerging researchers, and ensuring that knowledge leads to better care, stronger systems, and healthier communities.
 Through trials, peer review, editorial leadership, scientific evaluation, and collaboration, he continues to shape both the science and practice of global health.